TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/Reference/Ctrl/Index.rst

          table holding the translations.

-         *WARNING: This is still not fully for all other tables than the “pages” table.
+         *WARNING: This is still not fully for all other tables than the "pages" table.
 You should expect some issues and inconsistencies when using this translation method.*

    Scope